-3.3 Remuneration and Appointments Committee
+3.3 Remuneration, Appointments and Nominations Committee

-In compliance with NZX Code Recommendation 3.3, the Remuneration and Appointments Committee operates under a written Charter, and the majority of members are independent directors as the Committee is comprised of the full Board.
-In compliance with NZX Code Recommendation 4.2 the Charter is available on PGG Wrightson's website at www.pggwrightson.co.nz under Our Company > Governance.
-The Remuneration and Appointments Committee is chaired by Rodger Finlay.
-The Remuneration and Appointments Committee met twice during the financial year as part of a full Board meeting.
+In compliance with NZX Code Recommendation 3.3, the Remuneration, Appointments and Nominations Committee operates under a written Charter, and the majority of members are independent directors as the Committee is comprised of the full Board.
+In compliance with NZX Code Recommendation 4.2 the Charter is available on PGG Wrightson's website at www.pggwrightson.co.nz under Our Company > Sustainability.
+The Remuneration, Appointments and Nominations Committee during the financial year was chaired by Lee Joo Hai.
+The Remuneration, Appointments and Nominations Committee met four times during the financial year as part of a full Board meeting.
 Employees only attend Committee meetings at the invitation of the Committee as is considered appropriate.

-The main responsibilities of the Remuneration and Appointments Committee are:
+The main responsibilities of the Remuneration, Appointments and Nominations Committee are: